Are Tesla batteries prone to catching fire?

 However, some people are hesitant to get behind the wheel of a Tesla because they believe that the battery will catch fire.
 If any of the Tesla models has an increased possibility of bursting into flames, interested buyers should be made aware.

 The good news is that battery fires aren’t common in Teslas.
 Not only does this mean that they’re safe to drive, it also means that owning a Tesla won’t come with higher auto insurance rates.
+(For more information, read our “Tesla Auto Insurance Rates“).

 If researching Tesla battery fires is the only thing holding you back from making a purchase, you can compare insurance rates so that you’re prepared if you buy one.
 Enter your ZIP code into our free tool to determine what quotes might look like for you.

-How likely are Tesla battery fires to happen?
+How Likely are Tesla Battery Fires to Happen

-The National Highway Traffic Safety Administration (NHTSA) received a petition in 2019 concerning Tesla fires.
+The National Highway Traffic Safety Administration (NHTSA) received a petition in 2019 concerning Tesla car fires.
 The request states that there were reports of Tesla vehicles catching fire after they were charged at a fast charging station.

 The request wanted the NHTSA to investigate how likely a fire was to start in the battery, especially after fast charging.